 Myth 5 – Fat Makes you Fat

-We are big advocates of the high fat lifestyle, and the benefits of this.
+We are big advocates of the high-fat lifestyle and its benefits of this.
 Many years ago Ancel Keys came up with these false conclusions about fat intake.
-Since then the food industry capitalised on the low fat foods myth and forced it into our societal beliefs, you can still ask many of your friends now and they will buy low fat foods, and think fat or saturated fat is bad for you, this is categorically not the case (unless you are eating a standard american diet of course) in which case it is worth considering a completely different approach.
+Since then the food industry capitalised on the myth of low-fat food and forced it into our societal beliefs, you can still ask many of your friends now and they will buy low-fat foods and think fat or saturated fat is bad for you, this is categorically not the case (unless you are eating a standard American diet of course) in which case it is worth considering a completely different approach.
 Many people are fuelled purely by fat these days.
-In fact not only that the high fat diet has been the cure to diabetes, and many other auto immune diseases caused by the genetically modified foods that people have consumed over time.
+In fact not only that the high-fat diet has been the cure to diabetes, and many other autoimmune diseases caused by the genetically modified foods that people have consumed over time.
 Always prioritise whole foods, 1 ingredient and know what you are eating, don’t eat anything with a long list of ingredients.

 Myth 6 – Breakfast is the Most Important Meal of the Day

 This is another myth that came about the time that breakfast cereal became a thing, eating a high sugar genetically modified grain was apparently a good thing to do in the mornings, but what has been proven in recent years is that Intermittent Fasting over a longer period of times and skipping breakfast can help with so many health-related benefits.
 It is easier to practice IF if you are fuelled by fat as a source of fuel and not carbs because you don’t go through the sugar withdrawal and craving for foods, people who are fuelled by fat last a lot longer without food and or any feelings of hunger.

 - Try what makes sense based on your research